amora479/website/content/course/bju/content/cps230/info/bitbucket.md

 ![Finding the command prompt...](/course/bju/content/cps230/images/sourcetree_2.png)

-Notice, how all changes files are listed, and if you click a file, you can see what has changed.
+Notice, how all changed files are listed, and if you click a file, you can see what has changed.
 Drag all the files you wish to submit to the staged files area.
 Then enter a message detailing what you changed in the box at the bottom.
 Finally click commit.

 Once you are finished commiting, click Push.
 This will upload your changes to Bitbucket so that I can see them.